Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 F

-First 7 Days Revenue
+First 7 days revenue

 Revenue made during the first 7 days after the first sale date.
 If the first sale date is not available, then the product creation date is used.

-First 7 Days Sales
+First 7 days sales

-The number of units sold during the 7 days after the first sale date.
+The number of units sold during the first 7 days after the first sale date.
 If the first sale date is not available, then the product creation date is used.

-First 30 Days Revenue
+First 30 days revenue

 Revenue made during the first 30 days after the first sale date.
 If the first sale date is not available, then the product creation date is used.

-First 30 Days Sales
+First 30 days sales

-The number of units sold during the 30 days after the first sale date.
+The number of units sold during the first 30 days after the first sale date.
 If the first sale date is not available, then the product creation date is used.

-First 60 Days Revenue
+First 60 days revenue

 Revenue made during the first 60 days after the first sale date.
 If the first sale date is not available, then the product creation date is used.

-First 60 Days Sales
+First 60 days sales

-The number of units sold during the 60 days after the first sale date.
+The number of units sold during the first 60 days after the first sale date.
 If the first sale date is not available, then the product creation date is used.

-Number of units received into inventory from the initial vendor purchase order or transfer.
+The number of units received into inventory from the initial vendor purchase order or transfer.

 Read more about receiving a purchase order.